ImperialCardioGenetics/G2P-Cardiac-Panel/Cardiac_G2P_Curations.md

 Almost all evidence for _KCNQ1_ as a cause of SQTS is derived from a single variant (p.Val141Met) identified in 9 unrelated probands.
 All 9 cases presented with severe bradycardia in-utero or at birth and in 6 atrial fibrillation was also reported.
 In one case complete atrioventricular block was documented.
 (PMIDs: 24818999; 26279191; 16109388; 24380499; 25974115; 28491547).

  Five other variants have been reported for SQTS, but the phenotypic features of SQTS for 4 of these have been unclear or functional data supporting the mechanism of disease lacking in the published manuscripts.
-For the fifth additionally reported variant, 70-year-old patient presented with ‘idiopathic VF” and a short QT interval, a _KCNQ1_ variant, p.Val307Leu, was reported as the likely genetic culprit, with in vitro studies reporting a gain-of-function effect of the mutant (Bellocq et al, Circ 2004).
+For the fifth additionally reported variant, 70-year-old patient presented with ”idiopathic VF” and a short QT interval, a _KCNQ1_ variant, p.Val307Leu, was reported as the likely genetic culprit, with in vitro studies reporting a gain-of-function effect of the mutant (Bellocq et al, Circ 2004).

  Functional characterisation in cell models confirms a gain of function mechanism for Val141Met and Val307Leu.
  Four cases of Val141Met are reported as ___de novo___ without noted confirmed paternity.
 Importantly, in none of the p.Val141Met cases was cardiac arrest or sudden cardiac death described.